rohitsunilsharma2000/karate-cucumber-junit-spring3x/README.md

 import static org.mockito.Mockito.when;

 /**
- * Unit tests for {@link UserService} covering user save and retrieval by username.
+ * Unit tests for {@link UserService} covering user saving and retrieval by username.
  *
  * <p>
  * This test class verifies the behavior of the {@code save} and {@code getUserByUsername} methods in the